scopyleft/hubot-mood/README.md

 Demo (purely fictional, if you asked):

 ```
-<NiKo`> scopybot: mood set sunny
+<NiKo`> scopybot: mood set sunny Let the Sunshine In
-<scopybot> Recorded entry: NiKo` is in a sunny mood today
+<scopybot> Recorded entry: Today, NiKo` is in a sunny mood ☀ (Let the Sunshine In)
 <NiKo`> scopybot: mood today
 <scopybot> Today's moods:
-<scopybot> - Today, NiKo` is on a sunny mood ☀
+<scopybot> - Today, NiKo` is in a sunny mood ☀ (Let the Sunshine In)
-<scopybot> - Today, pointbar is on a sunny mood ☀
+<scopybot> - Today, pointbar is in a sunny mood ☀
-<scopybot> - Today, vinyll is on a sunny mood ☀
+<scopybot> - Today, vinyll is in a sunny mood ☀
-<scopybot> - Today, david`bgk is on a sunny mood ☀
+<scopybot> - Today, david`bgk is in a sunny mood ☀
 <NiKo`> scopybot: mood yesterday
 <scopybot> Yesterday's moods:
-<scopybot> - Yesterday, NiKo` was on a cloudy mood ☁
+<scopybot> - Yesterday, NiKo` was in a cloudy mood ☁
-<scopybot> - Yesterday, pointbar was on a sunny mood ☁
+<scopybot> - Yesterday, pointbar was in a sunny mood ☁
-<scopybot> - Yesterday, vinyll was on a sunny mood ☀
+<scopybot> - Yesterday, vinyll was in a sunny mood ☀
-<scopybot> - Yesterday, david`bgk was on a sunny mood ☀
+<scopybot> - Yesterday, david`bgk was in a sunny mood ☀
 <NiKo`> scopybot: mood week of NiKo`
 ▃▅▇▅▃▅▇
 <NiKo`> scopybot: mood month of NiKo`